 Online skills training exists for most types of freelance work.
 Skills training can take you from your status as an absolute beginner to a well-trained professional pretty quickly.

-Find Freelance Work
+Find Freelance Jobs

-There are also a growing number of freelance job platforms where you can look for individuals and companies who need someone to do the type of work you do.
-You can also list your services on these sites, so that individuals and companies who need freelancers can find you.
+There are also a large number of freelance job search websites where you can look for individuals and companies looking to hire freelancers with your skills.
+You can also list your services on some of these job search sites, so that individuals and companies who need freelancers can find you.

 There are several ways that you can find freelance work off the internet as well, such as:

-Asking people you know (family, friends, neighbors, acquaintances)
+- asking people you know (family, friends, neighbors, acquaintances)

-Asking local businesses
+- asking local businesses

-Asking former bosses
+- asking former bosses

-Asking former colleagues
+- asking former colleagues

-Asking other freelancers
+- asking other freelancers

-Joining professional groups
+- joining professional groups